ChandulaNethmal/chandulanethmal.github.io/_pages/home.md

   - image_path: "https://source.unsplash.com/400x400/?entertainment"
     alt: "placeholder image 2"
     title: "Entertainment"
-    excerpt: 'Some **Entertainment** items for you to add some  colors to ur life'
+    excerpt: 'Some **Entertainment** items for you to add some  colors to ur life. *Entertainment is about taking people away from the regular order of things when there is some chaos and pain and stress.*'
     url: "/entertainment/"
     btn_label: "Go to Entertainment Items"
     btn_class: "btn--primary"